betfair-datascientists/betfair-datascientists.github.io/src/modelling/modellingTheBrownlowMedal.md

 I’ve built my Brownlow medal model using 80+ features trained on an XGBoost classification model.

-After training on 2012 to 2023 data, these are the top top 7 most important features according to my Brownlow Medal model:
+After training on 2012 to 2023 data, these are the top 7 most important features according to my Brownlow Medal model:

     1. Coaches Votes
     2. Fantasy Points